 Dr. Kenneth Benjamin Hughes, MD is a Harvard-educated, Harvard-trained board-certified plastic surgeon in Los Angeles catering to the most complex revision plastic cosmetic and reconstructive surgeries on the planet with patients from all over the world.

-Dr. Kenneth Benjamin Hughes performs the entire array of plastic surgery including butt augmentation, Brazilian buttlift (BBL), liposuction, liposuction revision, butt implant surgery, tummy tuck (abdominoplasty), breast augmentation (with fat or implants) and breast lift (mastopexy), mommy makeover, arm lift (brachioplasty), thigh lift (thighplasty), body lift, bra-line back lift, facelift (rhytidectomy), neck lift, rhinoplasty, rhinoplasty revision, eyelid surgery (blepharoplasty), ear surgery (otoplasty), labiaplasty, vaginoplasty, gynecomastia correction and male breast reduction, pec implants, calf augmentation (with fat or implants), silicone, PMMA, hydrogel, and biopolymer injection removal, and many complicated revision and correction procedures deemed too difficult to perform.
+Dr. Kenneth Benjamin Hughes performs the entire array of plastic surgery including butt augmentation, Brazilian buttlift (BBL), liposuction, liposuction revision, butt implant surgery, tummy tuck (abdominoplasty), breast augmentation (with fat or implants) and breast lift (mastopexy), mommy makeover, arm lift (brachioplasty), thigh lift (thighplasty), body lift, bra-line back lift, facelift (rhytidectomy), neck lift, rhinoplasty, rhinoplasty revision, eyelid surgery (blepharoplasty), ear surgery (otoplasty), labiaplasty, vaginoplasty, gynecomastia correction and male breast reduction, pec implants, calf augmentation (with fat or implants), fat death and dead fat removal and butt reconstruction, silicone, PMMA, hydrogel, and biopolymer injection removal and butt reconstruction, and many complicated revision and correction procedures deemed too difficult to perform.